top of page

 An adult Brown Thrasher perched on a bowl of mealworms

-Introducing the Brown Thrasher: The Melodic Mimics of the Southeast
+Introducing the Brown Thrasher: The Melodic Mimic of the Southeast

-The Brown Thrasher, known for its rich, melodious song and striking appearance, is a captivating bird found throughout the Southeastern United States.
-This elusive yet enchanting bird offers birdwatchers and backyard enthusiasts a delightful experience.
+The Brown Thrasher, known for its rich, melodious song and striking brown appearance, is a captivating bird found throughout the Southeastern United States.
+This sometimes elusive, yet enchanting bird offers birdwatchers and backyard enthusiasts a delightful experience.

 an adult Brown Thrasher pictured visiting our composite Suet Feeder